 And when Jacob faced who he was, God revealed who he would become: “Your name will no longer be Jacob, but Israel.”
 As Jacob owned his past, he was gifted with his destiny.

 If the truth about my parents’ marriage had hit me ten years ago, I don’t think I could have handled it.
-Rather than helping me understand who I am, it would have just dismantled me.
-I was too weak, my faith too shallow.
+Rather than helping me understand who I am, finding out would have just dismantled me.
+I was too fragile, my faith too shallow.
 But things are different now.
 I’m different.
 I can trust in God’s faithfulness in a way that I couldn’t before, because we’ve gone through so much together and He’s brought me so far.
 I can trust in His love for me, because He’s proved it a thousand times.